chriss158/InfoService/Installer/readme.txt

 Version v1.83:
 [+] Added load paramaters (feedIndex, feedTitle, feedGuid, feedItemIndex, twitterTimeline, twitterId).
 More about that on InfoService Github Wiki.
-[+] You can go now directly to twitter/feed if you click ok on the News/New Tweets popup [*] Improved News/New Tweets popup (New dialog, better to read).
+[+] You can go now directly to twitter/feed if you click ok on the News/New Tweets popup [+] Added developer mode.
+More about that on InfoService Github Wiki.
+[*] Improved News/New Tweets popup (New dialog, better to read).
 [*] Include skin files for Titan and TITANIUS
 [-] Fixed #infoservice.feed.img is not set everytime